tordar/your-spotify-consolidator/README.md

-# Your Spotify Consolidator
+# Your Spotify Consolidator 🧹🔄📊

-A TypeScript tool to fetch and consolidate Spotify top albums data from an external API.
-This tool helps you collect your listening data and clean up duplicates to get a consolidated view of your most played albums.
+A scripting tool to fetch and consolidate Spotify top albums data from Your_Spotify API.
+This tool helps you collect your top 500 albums, by cleaning up duplicates and gives you a cleaned JSON document.

-## Features

-- 🔄 **Data Fetching**: Fetches top albums data from Spotify API with configurable batch sizes
-- 🧹 **Data Cleaning**: Consolidates duplicate albums and removes redundant entries
-- 📊 **Analytics**: Provides detailed statistics about your listening habits
-- ⚙️ **Configurable**: Environment-based configuration for API settings
-- 🚀 **Easy to Use**: Simple npm scripts for execution

 ## Prerequisites

 - Node.js 18.0.0 or higher
 - npm or yarn package manager
-- Valid Spotify API token
+- YourSpotify instance running (see [YourSpotify](https://github.com/Yooooomi/your_spotify))

 ## Installation